-That’s all restart your computer and run Windows Update.
-This is the best solution users recommend which fix most of the windows update related problems and i hope this also fix the problem for you.
+That’s all, restart your computer and run Windows Update.
+This is the best solution users recommend which fixes most of the windows update-related problems, and I hope this also fixes the problem for you.

 Windows corruption errors with DISM & SFC tools

 Open the command prompt as administrator.
-Type Command Dism.exe /Online /Cleanup-Image /Restorehealth to repair system image.
+Type Command Dism.exe /Online /Cleanup-Image /Restorehealth to repair the system image.
 After 100% complete the scanning process run sfc /scannow command to scan and restore missing system files.
-Restart windows when sfc utility complete the scanning process and check for updates.
+Restart windows when SFC utility completes the scanning process and check for updates.